jesussalgado372/RNG/README.md

 */

 // Peer Review: Darcy Rose - the font is kind of hard to read over the coding backgrounds, it might be a good idea to have the coding image as a full screen background and do a solid div with some opacity.
 That way you could still see the background but the text won't be so obscured.
 The code itself is solid though, well done.

+// Peer Review: Sammer Saqa - First of all project looks great.
+I noticed it works well overall but there are a few things I would adjust.
+Some of the student data has typos or missing emails that I would clean up, and the code fetches the JSON every time instead of just once, which I’d simplify by loading it once and reusing it.
+I also saw that the “previous student” cards are hard‑coded — meaning you manually wrote out five separate card sections in the HTML — and I’d prefer to generate those dynamically so the layout is more flexible.
+On top of that, they used <h1> tags everywhere which isn’t great for accessibility, and the dark overlay on the cards makes the text harder to read.
+Overall, the app is functional, but I’d make those changes to improve consistency, efficiency, and clarity.
+Great job!